- Comunicado à imprensa

 Founded in 1989, OMRON Foundation, Inc. (OFI) coordinates the charitable efforts of Omron offices in the U.S. to achieve the greatest positive social impact.
 The Foundation is funded by Omron's subsidiaries in the U.S., which contribute a portion of sales revenue to the Foundation.
 The Foundation divides its charitable resources among organizations benefiting education, people with disabilities, cultural programs, health, and other social concerns including disaster relief.

-About Omron Automation
+Sobre a Omron Automation